dgolteanu/MSc/Lab book/README.md

 ## 2022/05/12
 Profiling of run time for MLDSP pre and post sharcnet dedicated programming (DP) refactoring.
 The bulk of refactoring was done by Sergio Hleap in collaboration with myself.
 For both versions profiling was performed by myself on my local mac computer using VS code and it's integrated terminal; the code profiled is from https://github.com/HillLab/MLDSP repository.
 ### Pre sharcnet DP profiling
 For preDP refactor of MLDSP python, **the code used was from commit 0f8f3ed** ; only code modifications was changing k value to 6.
-It was run in a new python 3.9.0 virtual environment, installed modules are listed in preDP_cleanvenv_requirements.txt.
+Results are found in `Profiling/First attempt/Bacteria_preDP_cleanvenv` with [Bacteria_preDP_cleanvenv_profile.prof](../Profiling/First%20attempt/Bacteria_preDP_cleanvenv/Bacteria_preDP_cleanvenv_profile.prof) file being the cProfile output.
+Profiling was run in a new python 3.9.0 virtual environment, installed modules are listed in [preDP_cleanvenv_requirements.txt](../Profiling/First%20attempt/Bacteria_preDP_cleanvenv/preDP_cleanvenv_requirements.txt).
 The following code was added/uncommented to the 1st line of main.py
 ```
 import cProfile
 profiler = cProfile.Profile()